sdatspun2/deprecation-header/draft.md

 # IANA Considerations

-## The Deprecation Response Header Field
+## The Deprecation HTTP Response Header Field

 The `Deprecation` response header should be added to the permanent registry of message header fields (see {{!RFC3864}}), taking into account the guidelines given by HTTP/1.1 {{!RFC7231}}.